blakemcbride/Kiss/README.md

 The KISS Framework is an application development framework for developing web-based business applications.
+KISS can alse be used to build command-line utilities, and, in conjunction with [Electron](https://electronjs.org), desktop applications that are portable to Windows, Mac, and Linux.

 Please see the main web site for a more detailed description at [https://kissweb.org](https://kissweb.org)

 This project is in full release status and not a beta.
 It is being used in production.